Bangalore to Mysore a Journey worth taking?

 How Maddur Vada was Born ?

 The Vada has a very delightful history.
-It was the Pre-Independence era of India, in the year 1917 Ramachandra Budhya was running a Vegetarian Restaurant at the Maddur railway station in Karnataka.
+It was the Pre-Independence era of India, Ramachandra Budhya was running a Vegetarian Restaurant at the Maddur railway station in Karnataka.
 This Restaurant Served idli, vada, and pakodas to the train passengers traveling between Mysore and Bengaluru.

-In the same Year, Restaurant was running a bit late in frying the usual pakodas, for the incoming train passengers.
-Instantly he Compiled the ingredients together to prepare at the earliest something for the passengers to munch when they arrive.
+One fine day the restaurant was running a bit late in frying the usual pakodas, for the incoming train passengers.
+Instantly, he compiled the ingredients together to prepare at the earliest something for the passengers to munch when they arrive.

 While describing about the towns on Mysore Road , we now reached the Gigantic Shivanasamudra Waterfalls.

 Shivanasamudra Falls are roaring on the banks of the river Kaveri, the falls are First Hydro-Electric Power Stations in Asia.